 • • •

 Author Bio: Joi Bellis is a graduate student from San Francisco pursuing a Masters in clinical psychology.
 Her research area focuses on sleep disorders and therapy.
-Her other passions include yoga and writing for The Sleep District.
+She writes for The Sleep District.
 You could send her a quick Tweet.
 Sandip Roy is the founder of Happiness India Project.

 √ A Courteous Call: If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.